 Antacids to Fight Heartburn

 Over-the-counter antacids can provide short-term relief for occasional heartburn.
 Antacids neutralize stomach acid so it won't cause heartburn.
 Choose from dissolvable or chewable tablets or liquids.
-If one or two doses of antacid don’t do the trick, you may need to take an antacid every hour through the night to keep acid neutralized.
-If so, you should see your doctor to determine the right treatment for you.
+If your heartburn is more than occasional you should see your doctor to determine the right treatment for you.
 You may need a medicine that actually stops stomach acid production.